fuzzybritches0/solarfidget/README.md

 Wire all cables around the battery compartment when you solder them on.
-Make sure there will be enough place for the LED stripe around the inside of the fidget.
+Make sure there will be enough place for the LED stripe around the inside of the fidget, should you remove the stripe while you solder the rest.
 Keep the cables as short as possible.

 As I have mentioned before, at the beginning, solder the extra cable we add to the charging tower to **IN+** on the battery charging breakout